SindhuReddyG-sgdd7/Hackathon2017Spring/README.md

 Submitted for the Hackathon conducted in Spring 2017.
 This use case is provided by Cox Automotive/Vin Solutions.
 This application allows to send messages and detect appointments like when, who in the messages.

-Tasks:
-1. The application allows the users to type a message to a different user.
-2. The application allows users to read the messages they have received from other users.
-3. The application highlights, via hyperlink, any text you have detected as a possible appointment.
-4. When users click on that hyperlink, it displays a popup screen that pre-populates with the detected meeting details (When, Who).

 Ex: If the message sent to a user is as given below

 “I would like to meet with you tomorrow.
 If that does not work for you, I can stop by 4/17/2016 at 5 pm.
 I can also talk with you over the phone this afternoon.